APPENDIX 6 - CHARTER OF THE REMUNERATION COMMITTEE OF AMBU A/S

-2.1 The Remuneration Committee shall consist of at least three members of the Board of Directors, of whom one is the chairman of the Board of Directors.
+2.1 The Remuneration Committee shall consist of at least three members of the Board of Directors, of whom one is the chair of the Board of Directors.

-2.2 The chairman of the Remuneration Committee shall be the chairman of the Board of Directors.
+2.2 The chair of the Remuneration Committee shall be the chair of the Board of Directors.

 2.3 At least half of the members of the Remuneration Committee shall qualify as independent as set out in the Recommendation on Corporate Governance of the Danish Corporate Governance Committee as applicable from time to time.